Gasman2014/KiCad-Diff/README.md

 ## Usage

 Make sure you have SCMs (Git, Fossil and/or SVN) available throught the PATH variable.
-Add the script path to your PATH too so the `kidiff` and `kiplotpcb` will be available.
+Add the script path to your PATH too so the `kidiff` and `plotpcb` will be available.
 This can be done easely with:

 ```